 Personally, I’m partial to anything that involves bourbon.
 Lou’s favourite is the Eton Mess.

 How do you make your fresh donuts?

 I spent a few months developing the base recipe for our dough.
 I am constantly creating new flavors.
-Our menu is based equally on my mood, the season, and what I have in the kitchen.
+Our 100% plant-based menu is based equally on my mood, the season, and what I have in the kitchen.
 We have a list of “core” flavors – like the Vanilla Bean Beauty Queens, Spiced Orange, and Caramel Beurre Salé, but we also have an ever-changing array of options available.